 Research & Reports

-We are pleased to launch the People’s Review of Prevent, an alternative to the review conducted for the government by William Shawcross.
-Where Shawcross has dismissed criticisms of Prevent, we have worked over the past 6 months to provide a voice to those most impacted by Prevent.
+We are pleased to launch the People’s Review of Prevent, an alternative to the review of the Prevent policy, which was conducted for the government by William Shawcross, but is still being delayed after three years.

 The British Journal of Politics and International Relations

-Drawing upon 157 responses to Freedom of Information Requests sent to Higher Education Institutions across England, Scotland and Wales, this article explores how the Prevent Duty has been enacted within UK higher education.
-The article shows how the duty has seen considerable repositioning and restructuring across the sector, conflated counterterrorism with safeguarding and introduced further bureaucracy.
+Drawing upon 157 responses to Freedom of Information Requests sent to Higher Education Institutions across England, Scotland and Wales, this report explores how the Prevent Duty has been enacted within UK higher education.
+The article shows how the duty has seen considerable repositioning and restructuring across the sector, conflated counter terrorism with safeguarding and introduced further bureaucracy.